Diabetes education

 If you or a loved one has diabetes, you’re not alone.
 At Edward-Elmhurst Health, our goal is to help you learn to manage your diabetes to achieve your best health—and we’ll be right beside you every step of the way.

-Our certified diabetes educators provide individualized education and counseling and all the tools you’ll need to keep your diabetes under control.
+Our certified diabetes care and education specialists provide individualized education and counseling and all the tools you’ll need to keep your diabetes under control.

 Learn what you can do to prevent or delay diabetes.